classic sour cream coffee cake

 Add a small amount of flour to the pan (about a tablespoon) and gently shake the pan to coat the bottom and up the sides evenly with flour.
 Invert the pan and tap out any excess flour.

-Baking Time – Bake coffee cake for 65 minutes to 75 minutes, or until the top is golden and springs back to the touch, and a tester inserted in the center comes out with a few crumbs attached.
+Baking Time – Bake coffee cake for 65 minutes to 75 minutes, or until the top is golden and springs back to the touch, and a toothpick inserted in the center comes out with a few crumbs attached.
 To prevent cake from over-browning, tent with foil after 40 minutes of baking.

 Cooling Time – Transfer coffee cake to a wire rack and let cool for 20 minutes before removing the sides from the pan.
 Cool for at least 1 hour before glazing and serving.